Letter to Unitholders

 PRUDENT CAPITAL MANAGEMENT

-- (5) Based on STB, Horwath data (January 2018) and CDLHT research
+- (7) Based on STB, Horwath data (as at December 2020) and CDLHT research.

 - (10) Japan National Tourism Organization